codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 <br>

-**What to do next**
-Depending on your configuration, if you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
+Depending on your configuration:
+* If you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
 See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.
+* If you installed the GitOps Runtime on a cluster with Argo CD, you can [migrate native Argo CD Applications](#migrate-argo-cd-applications-to-codefresh-gitops) to GitOps applications.

 You can now add [external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/), and [create and deploy Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).

 ## Install additional GitOps Runtimes in account
 Install additional Hybrid GitOps Runtimes on different clusters within the same account.<br>
 Copy the Helm install command from the Codefresh UI, and run the command.
 Codefresh validates every GitOps Runtime you install, and guides you through the tasks to complete the installation to ensure a fully functional GitOps Runtime.

 The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}, contains all the arguments you can configure, including optional ones.

 ### Step 1: Copy & run Helm install command

+**Git provider and Shared Configuration Repository**
+The Git provider and Shared Configuration Repository is configured once per account, and are not required for additional installations in the same account.

 **Shared Configuration Repository and Git provider**
 The Shared Configuration Repository and Git provider are configured once per account, and not required for additional installations.